 NOTE 1: “Empty” and “Low Ink” alerts are COMPLETELY NORMAL for all HP 60 and HP 60XL ink cartridges which have been refilled!
 While at first this may be an unusual workflow, it does allow print operations to proceed.

-Many of the HP 60, 60XL ink cartridge alert and error messages you may encounter using refilled ink cartridges can typically be overcome using the steps provided below.
+Many of the HP 60, 60XL, 61 or 61XL ink cartridge alert and error messages you may encounter using refilled ink cartridges can typically be overcome using the steps provided below.
 However, in some cases a marginally performing cartridge might be considered faulty by the printer.
 In this event, printer error bypass and HP diagnostic test procedures have been provided to help you correct and/or diagnose the cause of failure.

 Support Documentation: HP 60 Problem Resolution (pdf)